yolken/yolken-blog/site/_posts/2021-02-15-non-optimal-engineer-personas.md

 ## Conclusion

-Certain traits can really get in the way of being happy and productive as a software engineer.
+Certain traits in coworkers can really get in the way of being happy and productive as a software engineer.

 Many of these are actually beneficial in small doses (e.g., perfectionism), they're just problematic when taken to an extreme.
 Also, despite our best intentions, I think we all, myself included,